fastest-sp1/sp1/README.md

 ## Usage

 > [!NOTE]
+> Currently, only generate_preprocessed_trace and generate_trace are accelerated by GPU.
+Support for other functions will be added soon.
-> Only test in sp1/examples/fibonacci
+> Only the test in sp1/examples/fibonacci is currently enabled for GPU acceleration.
-> Set the 'CUDA_ARCH=sm_86' according your GPU
+> Set the following environment variable 'CUDA_ARCH=sm_86' according to your GPU architecture.

 ```sh
 $ cd sp1/examples/fibonacci/script